krahets/hello-algo/en/docs/chapter_computational_complexity/time_complexity.md

 It is worth noting that we rarely use best-case time complexity in practice, because it can usually only be achieved with a very small probability and may be somewhat misleading. **The worst-case time complexity is more practical because it gives a safety value for efficiency**, allowing us to use the algorithm with confidence.

-From the above example, we can see that both worst-case and best-case time complexities only occur under "special data distributions", which may have a very small probability of occurrence and may not truly reflect the algorithm's running efficiency.
+From the above example, we can see that both worst-case and best-case time complexities arise only under particular input distributions, which may occur with very low probability and may not truly reflect the algorithm's running efficiency.
 In contrast, **average time complexity can reflect the algorithm's running efficiency under random input data**, denoted using the $\Theta$ notation.

 For some algorithms, we can simply derive the average case under random data distribution.
 For example, in the above example, since the input array is shuffled, the probability of element $1$ appearing at any index is equal, so the algorithm's average number of loops is half the array length $n / 2$, giving an average time complexity of $\Theta(n / 2) = \Theta(n)$.